-(1) At least three calendar months before the expiration of a Commissioner's term, and any time there is a vacancy on the Commission, the Nominating Committee shall make publicly available a Request for Application for Commissioner ("Request").
+(1) At least 90 days before the expiration of a Commissioner's term, and any time there is a vacancy on the Commission, the Nominating Committee shall make publicly available a Request for Application for Commissioner ("Request").
 The Request shall include a form for applying to be a candidate for Commissioner and state the:

-- (A) process for selecting a Commissioner; - (B) description of specific duties and responsibilities of a Commissioner

-- (C) qualifications for becoming a Commissioner; and - (D) timeline for Commissioner selection.
+- (A) process for selecting a Commissioner; - (B) description of specific duties and responsibilities of a Commissioner; - (C) qualifications for becoming a Commissioner; and - (D) timeline for Commissioner selection.

-An application shall be made in writing, shall state how the applicant meets the qualifications established in this Chapter, shall contain at least three letters of recommendation, and shall include any additional information that the Nominating Committee deems appropriate for consideration.
+An application shall be made in writing, shall state how the applicant meets the qualifications established in this Chapter, shall contain at least three letters of support from people familiar with the applicant's qualifications, and shall include any additional information that the Nominating Committee deems appropriate for consideration.
+Applicants may include with their application a written statement describing their experience with policing and the criminal legal system that may have had an impact on their life and on their interest in serving on the Commission.
+The Nominating Committee may consider this experience when selecting candidates.

-(2) The Nominating Committee shall receive applications for one calendar month after issuing the Request.
+(2) The Nominating Committee shall receive applications for 30 days after issuing the Request.
 After reviewing all applications received, the Nominating Committee shall select as finalists no fewer than four qualified candidates for each existing vacancy or expiring term on the Commission, or shall submit all qualified candidates if the Nominating Committee determines that fewer than four candidates are qualified.
-The Nominating Committee shall conduct in-person interviews of all finalists.

-(3) Within two calendar months after issuing the Request, the Nominating Committee shall meet to select at least two applicants for each vacancy or expiring term for consideration by the Mayor for appointment to the Commission.
-Each applicant must receive at least 15 votes from the Nominating Committee in order to be nominated.
+The Nominating Committee shall conduct interviews of all finalists the Nominating Committee in order to be nominated.
 The two applicants receiving the most votes will be selected as nominees.
 The Nominating Committee shall promptly transmit the list of nominees and each nominee's application materials to the Mayor.

+(3) Within 60 days after issuing the Request, the Nominating Committee shall meet to select at least two applicants for each vacancy or expiring term for consideration by the Mayor for appointment to the Commission Each applicant must receive at least 15 votes from

-(4) Within one calendar month after receiving the list of nominees, the Mayor shall either appoint a candidate from the list to the Commission, or provide the Nominating Committee with a written explanation as to why the Mayor declined to appoint a candidate.
-The Nominating Committee shall make this written explanation publicly available on the Commission's website within 3 business days after receipt, and shall then, within one month after the Mayor's declination, submit to the Mayor a new list of two nominees for each vacancy or expiring term.
+(4) Within 30 days after receiving the list of nominees, the Mayor shall either appoint a candidate from the list to the Commission, or provide the Nominating Committee with a written explanation as to why the Mayor declined to appoint a candidate.
+The Nominating Committee shall make this written explanation publicly available on the Commission's website within three business days after receipt, and shall then, within 30 days after the Mayor's declination, submit to the Mayor a new list of two nominees for each vacancy or expiring term.
 This new list of nominees shall not include a candidate from any prior list submitted to the Mayor to fill the current existing vacancy or expiring term.
-Within one calendar month after receiving the new list of candidates, the Mayor shall either appoint a candidate, or decline to appoint a candidate, as described in this section.
-This process shall continue until the Mayor appoints a candidate for confirmation by the City Council.
+Within 30 days after receiving the new list of candidates, the Mayor shall either appoint a candidate, or decline to appoint a candidate, as described in this section.
+This process shall continue until the Mayor appoints a candidate for consideration by the City Council Committee on Public Safety and subsequent City Council approval.
+If the City Council rejects the Mayor's appointed candidate, within 30 days thereafter the Mayor shall either appoint a different candidate from the most recent list submitted by the Nominating Committee, or request that the Nominating Committee provide two new nominees.
+This process shall continue until the City Council confirms a candidate appointed by the Mayor.